wein.plus

 Carbon dioxide

-KohlendioxidIncombustible, colourless and odourless, acidic gas (also carbon dioxide) with the molecular formula CO2.
-Colloquially, carbon dioxide is very often wrongly called carbonic acid.
-In solid form as dry ice, it is used as a coolant.
-The gas is produced during all combustion processes and also during the respiration of animal and human beings.
-It also occurs in volcanic rocks and at great depths.
+Non-flammable, colourless and odourless acid gas (also carbon dioxide, CO2).
+Colloquially, carbon dioxide is often incorrectly referred to as carbonic acid.
+In solid form, it is used as dry ice (image left) as a coolant and inert gas.
+The gas is produced during all combustion processes and during the respiration of animal and human organisms.
+It also occurs in volcanic rocks and at great depths in the earth.

-In the atmosphere, carbon dioxide makes up only a tiny fraction of 0.039%, but this tiny amount is indispensable for all life because it is needed by plants during photosynthesis and oxygen is formed in the process.
-Since industrialisation, the proportion has increased by around 44% in connection with climate change and the associated greenhouse effect.
-The proportion is greater in the northern hemisphere (due to the larger land mass).
+Although it only makes up a small proportion of 0.039% of the atmosphere, this tiny amount is essential for all life because it is required by plants during photosynthesis and oxygen is formed in the process.
+Since industrialisation, the proportion has risen by 44% in connection with climate change and the greenhouse effect.
+The proportion is greater in the northern hemisphere (due to more land mass).
 The resulting extreme weather conditions with heat waves also have a negative impact on viticulture (see under decarbonisation).

 Voices of our members